Unleash/unleash/website/docs/feature-flag-tutorials/java/implementing-feature-flags.md

 Password: unleash4all
 ```

-Click the ‘New feature toggle’ button to create a new feature flag.
+Click the ‘New feature flag’ button to create a new feature flag.
 Once you have created a flag, you will see it here.

 ![This is an image of the Unleash platform to create a new Java feature flag.](/img/tutorial-create-flag.png)